 Any use of or access to products, services or information of MSCI requires a license from MSCI.
-MSCI, Barra, RiskMetrics, IPD, FEA, InvestorForce, and other MSCI brands and product names are the trademarks, service marks, or registered trademarks of MSCI or its subsidiaries in the United States and other jurisdictions.
-The Global Industry Classification Standard (GICS)" is a service mark of MSCI and Standard & Poor's.
-"Global Industry Classification Standard (GICS)" is a service mark of MSCI and Standard & Poor's.
+MSCI, Barra, RiskMetrics, IPD, InvestorForce, and other MSCI brands and product names are the trademarks, service marks, or registered trademarks of MSCI or its subsidiaries in the United States and other jurisdictions.
+The Global Industry Classification Standard (GICS) was developed by and is the exclusive property of MSCI and Standard & Poor's.
+Global Industry Classification Standard (GICS)" is a service mark of MSCI and Standard & Poor's.